rvbos/rvbos/README.md

 :rocket: My previous professional experience consists of: business consulting, sales (in a IT product company) and projects coordination.
 Now I would like to work on the more technical side.

 :rocket: Here are some projects that most reflect my current technical skill level.
 Each project through the design somehow relates to astronomy or cycling, as these are my passions.
-I am currently diving deeper into React, I am working on my first project (to be released here soon).
+I am currently diving deeper into React.

 :rocket: Technologies and tools I use: